Mine-and-blade-admin/Battlegear2/README.md

 **What does not work**
 * (Most) ASM capabilities*
 * Rendering of sheathed weapons
-* Icons for the main hand and offhand slots on the inventory screen

 **ASM Transformers**
 * EntityPlayer (sk) - (12/12 edits)
 * ModelBiped -(2/2 edits)